RaphaeleL/nvim/README.md

 ```
 - nvim
-    - assets/           -- contains some demo images for the README.md
-    - lua/              -- contains the configuration
+    - lua/              -- contains the configuration of NeoVim
-        - *.lua         -- Basic NaVim Configuration (Neovim Settings, ...)
+        - *.lua         -- Neovim Settings, Keymappings, ...
     - after/plugin/
-        - *.lua         -- Each Plugin has a Setup File (if needed)
+        - *.lua         -- each Plugin has a Setup File (if needed)
     - init.lua          -- the start of every Configuration
 ```

-## Future

-In the distant future `NaVim` shall have an independent instance or configuration besides the conventional `nvim`.

 ## Plugins

-There are some popular plugins which are not listed here, for example Barber (Tab's).
-Mostly there are still configuration files for such plugins which have not been removed.
-It is better to have such files in the repository instead of having to rewrite the complex configuration.

 > Plugins are managed by [wbthomason/packer.nvim](https://github.com/wbthomason/packer.nvim)